Allocations

 logger.info("exiting")

-Before we go into visualising the allocations as a flame graph, let’s start with the simplest analysis: Getting the total number of allocations
+Before visualizing the allocations as a flame graph, start with an analysis using the binary to get the number of allocations by running the command:

 perf stat -e 'probe_libc:*' -- .build/release/your-program-name

-The above command instructs perf to run your program and count the number of times the probe_libc:malloc probe was hit.
-This should be the number of allocations done by your program.
+This command instructs perf to run your program and count the number of times the user probe probe_libc:malloc was hit or allocated memory within your application.

 Performance counter stats for '.build/release/your-program-name':